dylanwulf/EasyTourney/README.md

   $ make
   ```

-6. Download the EasyTourney source code and cd into its base directory:
+6. Download the EasyTourney source code, cd into its base directory, and make a build directory:
   ```
   cd EasyTourney/
+  mkdir build/
   ```

 7. Open the Makefile with a text editor and modify the first line so it has the **full** path to the wxWidgets build directory that you created in step 3.
 It will look something like: